(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 When it comes right down to it, getting married forms a legal contract.
 As such, there are financial pros and cons to marriage worth considering before you walk down the aisle.

 When you tie the knot, it isn’t just about saying “I do” in a seaside ceremony or dancing the Funky Chicken with 100 of your closest friends and family.

 Often, we focus so much on the personal, emotional, familial, and even religious aspects of saying “I do”, we forget about the financial side.

-Once you’re officially married in the state’s eyes, there are many financial advantages you and your spouse may get to enjoy.
+Besides the fact that sharing finances and goals can benefit a couple, once you’re officially married in the state’s eyes, there are several financial advantages you and your spouse may get to enjoy.